 kitchen marble countertop and marble floors

-Mable is such practical, beautiful and versatile stone that it can be used in any part of the home; specially when is used as kitchen marble for countertops or kitchen floors.
+Mable is such a practical, beautiful, and versatile stone that it can be used in any part of the home; especially when is used as kitchen marble for countertops or kitchen floors.

 Kitchen Marble Countertop

 Marble can be found in large slabs in thicknesses of 3/4 inch to 1 inch thick for countertops.
 The variation of colors and combination of are endless.
-Marble can used in combination with granite, limestone, bluestone, soapstone or other kitchen countertop material.
+Marble can be used in combination with granite, limestone, bluestone, soapstone, or other kitchen countertop material.

 Kitchen Marble Floors

 An interior designer or architect can have a field day selecting marble tiles to design a kitchen marble floor.
-Marble is very easy to incorporate in an overall kitchen design.
-As a finish look, a designer can play with the different colors and mix families of marble to get that special pattern and color combination.
+Marble is very easy to incorporate into an overall kitchen design.
+As a finished look, a designer can play with the different colors and mix families of marble to get that special pattern and color combination.

 When selecting marble for a kitchen floor, strong emphasis and consideration should be placed on the upkeep of the floor.
 As stated before, marble is very sensitive to acidic products and prone to scratch.
 With high traffic, it can become dull and soiled very quickly.

-Combining granite or wood with marble in the kitchen floor is not recommended.
-At some point, the marble in the kitchen floor will have to be refinished by a stone restoration professional.
+Combining granite or wood with marble on the kitchen floor is not recommended.
+At some point, the marble on the kitchen floor will have to be refinished by a stone restoration professional.
 Having these types of materials will make the restoration more of a challenge that some restoration professionals may not be willing to tackle.